People with dystonia have involuntary muscle contractions that

 Before Your Doctor’s Visit

-You should also find out whether there is a history of dystonia in your family if this is something you don’t know.
+You should also find out if you have a history of dystonia in your family.

 During Your Doctor’s Visit